awahal/brightctl/README.md

 # brightctl
-Automatic brightness control for Linux desktop pc display monitors using ddcutil
+Automatically scheduled brightness control for Linux desktop pc display monitors using ddcutil

 ## about
 * Work In Progress!